 Speed represents the reaction and movement abilities of characters.
 It determines when characters act in combat, as well as how far they can move in a turn.
 Some characters with exceptionally high speed scores can attack more than once every round.

 Wisdom represents the intuition, insight, and “street smarts” of characters.
 It determines how well characters understand people and animals, how well they notice characters using stealth, and how quickly they notice hidden or secret things in their environment.
-It is one of the three characteristics that mages can use for casting spells.
+It is one of the characteristics that mages can use for casting spells.

 Charisma represents the charm, leadership, and “people skills” of characters.
 It determines how easily the character can influence others, intimidate enemies, and talk their way out of tricky situations.
-It is the characteristic that conjurers use for summoning spirits, and it is one of the three characteristics that mages can use for casting spells.
+It is the characteristic that conjurers use for summoning spirits, and it is one of the characteristics that mages can use for casting spells.

 Willpower represents the mental toughness of characters.
 It determines how well characters defend against magical attacks, as well as how much mental and emotional damage they can withstand before succumbing to despair.
 It is a very important characteristic of all characters.